 New Book Releases / Spring + Summer 2022

-If you want to signal a recent or forthcoming film publication for the next round-up in fall, please contact Ruben Demasure.
+If you would like to alert us to a recent or forthcoming film publication for the next round-up in winter, please contact us here.
 For notes on more books, see David Hudson’s monthly round-up at Criterion’s The Daily.

 Rij1